TriadmanInit1/Janex-Python/README.md

 These businesses go on to share their privatised research with governments, but rarely with the public.
 As such, my aim is to create a framework that you can use to easily construct your own language models, and other machine learning algorithms, as I believe this power should not be held firmly in the hands of corrupt rich politicians and advantaged capitalists.

-Released under the GNU General License Version 3.0, Janex will improve and become a useful tool for users to construct their own research in the potential of Artifical Intelligence.
+Released under the GNU General License Version 3.0, Janex will improve and become a useful tool for users to conduct their own research in the potential of Artifical Intelligence.

 <h3> Functionality </h3>